IVerse-VDV/diabetes-prediction-deep-learning/README.md

 ## Project Description

-This project develops a deep learning model to predict the likelihood of diabetes based on patients' medical data.
-The model is built using a neural network architecture with optimization techniques, regularization methods, and performance-enhancing strategies to achieve solid baseline accuracy for binary classification tasks.
+This project develops a deep learning model to predict the likelihood of diabetes based on patients medical data.
+The model is built using a neural network architecture with optimization techniques, regularization methods, and performancestrategies to achieve solid baseline accuracy for binary classification tasks.

 ### Objectives

-The main goals are to build a reliable and accurate diabetes prediction model, apply deep learning best practices for medical datasets, and provide a user-friendly tool for making predictions on new data.
+The main goals are to build a reliable and accurate diabetes prediction model, apply deep learning best practices for medical datasets, and provide a user friendly tool for making predictions on new data.
 The project also aims to offer insights into key medical factors associated with diabetes and identify whether a person is likely to have diabetes.

 ## Dataset